brightcove/player-url/README.md

 ## Usage

-To include brightcove-player-url on your website or web application, use any of the following methods.
+To include `@brightcove/player-url` on your website or web application, use any of the following methods.

 ### ES Modules

-When using in an ES modules-compatible environment or bundler like Rollup or webpack, install brightcove-player-url via npm and `import` the plugin as you would any other module.
+When using in an ES modules-compatible environment or bundler like Rollup or webpack, install `@brightcove/player-url` via npm and `import` the plugin as you would any other module.

 ```js
 import brightcovePlayerUrl from '@brightcove/player-url';